Brain Injury Specialty Program

 - Therapeutic Recreation Specialist

 - Respiratory Therapists

-Brain Injury Family Education Day is held the second Monday of each month in the M6 Conference Room from 9am-3:30pm.
+Brain Injury Family Education Day is held the second Monday of each month in M6 from 9am-3:30pm.

 Education and training are key components of the brain injury specialty program.
 In order to prepare caregivers for their new role, the interdisciplinary rehab team will educate on a variety of topics including: